MicrosoftDocs/Viva/Viva/goals/okr-check-ins.md

 description: "Learn how to use check-ins, likes, comments and mentions to motivate and stay on track"
 ---

-# Update OKRs using check-ins in Viva Goals
+# Update OKRs with check-ins in Viva Goals

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 Viva Goals is only being released to WW tenants.
 It isn't being released to GCC, GCC High, or DoD environments.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-## How to check-in with Viva Goals
+## How to check in with Viva Goals

 Check-ins are updates that OKR owners make to the objectives and key results they are responsible for.